peteralcock/WP-Ai/README.md

 # Hemingwai for Wordpress
-Ai-powered plugin for generating content, fine-tuning models, and running chatbots.
+"There is nothing noble in being superior to your fellow men.
+True nobility lies in being superior to your former self."

 ## Features
+This is an Ai-powered plugin for generating content, fine-tuning models, and running chatbots.

 ### NEW!
 Anthropic Integration
 WP-Ai now supports **Anthropic AI** text generation.
 Anthropic AI is a new model that generates human-like text with exceptional quality.
 This integration is available within your favorite WordPress editors, including **Gutenberg, Classic Editor, WooCommerce, WP Bakery,** and **Elementor**.